Payroll Standard Operating Procedure 6.0: Holidays - Recording Hours Worked

 The extra compensation for hours worked on this premium holiday = 4 hrs x 1.5 = 6 hrs

-Example 2: Same schedule as in Example 1, except holiday is non-premium.
+Example 2: Same schedule as above except holiday is non-premium.
 Record one of the following options for Monday:

 - RGN 4.00 hrs, HOL 4.00 hrs, HAC 4.00 hrs (includes IUPUI)

 - RGN 4.00 hrs, HOL 4.00 hrs, HBP 4.00 hrs